allea/Android-SideHustle/README.md

 Just:
 1. Open Android Sideloader
 2. Select your device
-3. Choose an APK file (or drag and drop one)
+3. Choose an APK or XAPK file (or drag and drop one)
-4. Click `Install APK`
+4. Click `Install`

 That's it!
 The entire process only takes a few seconds. **No command lines, no installing SDKs, no installing ADB, no installing drivers** - Just download and run!